Nolan Arenado Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.60 team ERA that ranks third across all MLB pitching staffs.
+- The Yankees have the second-ranked team ERA among all MLB pitching staffs (3.60).

-- The Yankees rank 12th in baseball in home runs given up (87 total, 1.1 per game).
+- Yankees pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Severino (1-2) gets the starting nod for the Yankees in his eighth start of the season.
-He has a 5.25 ERA in 36 2/3 innings pitched, with 32 strikeouts.
+- The Yankees will send Severino (1-2) out for his eighth start of the season.
+He is 1-2 with a 5.25 ERA and 32 strikeouts through 36 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Texas Rangers, the righty went six scoreless innings while surrendering five hits.
+- His most recent time out came on Saturday against the Texas Rangers, when the right-hander threw six scoreless innings while giving up five hits.

-- The 29-year-old has amassed an ERA of 5.25, with 8 strikeouts per nine innings, in seven games this season.
-Opponents are batting .271 against him.
+- The 29-year-old has amassed a 5.25 ERA and 8 strikeouts per nine innings in seven games this season, while allowing a batting average of .271 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.